Verusdb/verusdb/README.md

 # Configuration

 You can configure VerusDB by passing a Settings object to the VerusClient constructor.
-The Settings object allows you to specify the folder where the database files will be stored, the storage engine to use (currently only Polars is supported), and the file format to use (currently only Parquet is supported).
+The Settings object allows you to specify the folder where the database files will be stored, the storage engine to use (currently Polars and Redis are supported),

+## Polars

 ```python
 from verusdb.settings import Settings